The festivities in honor of the Holy Blood (Sang Santíssima), patron saint of the city, are the major festivals of Dénia.

 El festival program it varies each year, but always maintains at least the following main acts (except for July 2020 and 2021 due to the COVID-19 pandemic):

-Start of the festivities: first starter of bous and chupinazo
+Start of the Festivities: first entraeta de bous and announcing rocket

 On the morning of the first Saturday in July, the Quintos (the girls and boys who turn 18 that year), distribute the programs with all the acts.
-Accompanied by the brass band, they liven up the street and prepare people for an intense festive week.
+Accompanied by the brass band, they liven up the streets and prepare the people for an intense festive week.
+Furthermore, in Glorieta of the Valencian Country, the firing of the announcing rocket takes place around noon.

 That same afternoon the first bull entry takes place, which leads to the first performance of the year of Bous a la Mar.

-From 17 p.m., the street Marqués de Campo it is filled with music, people and a lot of bustle while the entrance is being prepared, and at 19 pm, the announcing shot sends the bulls that run through the main artery of the city and the Esplanade Cervantes to the square installed in the port.
+From 17:00 p.m., the street Marqués de Campo it is filled with music, people and a lot of bustle while the entrance is being prepared, and at 19:00 p.m., the announcing shot gives the start to the bulls that run through the main artery of the city and the Cervantes esplanade to the plaza installed in the port .

 Aplec de Danses

-Sunday is a day of dance with the celebration in recent years of the Aplec de Danses in the afternoon and the performance of one of the dance schools in the evening.
+Sunday is a day of dance with the celebration in recent years of the Aplec de Danses in the afternoon in the city center.

 Peñas Day

-On Monday of the holiday week, the day of the peñas, with nightly performances of orchestra and dance.
+On Monday of the week of festivities, the day of the peñas, with nightly performances and dancing, although it has been losing weight in recent years.

 Day Fallero

 Tuesday is the Day Fallero.
-From early in the morning, thousands of falleros travel the city from house to house, participating in the cucañas that each commission prepares and wetting everyone with squirt guns.
-In the afternoon, one of the most important events of the week is held, presided over for the first time by the new Falleras Mayores of the city and in which the new positions of each falla are replaced.
+Starting early in the morning, hundreds of falleros go through the city from house to house participating in the cucañas that each commission prepares and drenching everyone with water pistols.
+In the afternoon, one of the most important events of the week is celebrated, presided over for the first time by the new Falleras Mayores of the city and in which the new positions of each falla are replaced.

 En 2021, the Local Board Fallera decided, during these festivities, to replace the Day of the Fallero and floats for acts more adapted to the health restrictions due to the pandemic, such as concerts and exhibitions.